 Neocaridina Davidi is a freshwater shrimp belonging to the Atyidae animal family.
-There are many variants on the market that differ mainly in the color of the shell, red cherry shrimp being the most popular one.
-They are among the most popular fish in the aquarium because of their look and due to their hardiness and relative ease.
-One amazing variation of neocaridina davidi is commonly referred to as the Blue Dream shrimp, Blue Velvet Shrimp, Deep Blue Shrimp, or sometimes Sapphire shrimp.
+There are many variants on the market that differ mainly in the color of the shell, red cherry shrimp (RCS) being the most popular one.
+They are among the most keeped dwarf shrimp in the aquarium hobby because of their look and due to their hardiness and relative ease.
+One amazing variation of neocaridina davidi is commonly referred to as the Blue Dream shrimp, Blue Velvet Shrimp, Deep Blue Shrimp, or sometimes Sapphire shrimp, because of their bright blue color.

 Neocaridina Heteropoda Shrimp Caresheet